aimms/documentation/multisolve/provide.rst

 *   Lines 22-31 replace the single call to ``gmp::instance::generate``.
     The RHS's of two symbolic constraints need to updated to the latest values of supply and demand.

-.. tip:: From a software engineering point of view, it makes sense to start with the callback mode ``'generate'``;
+.. tip:: From a software engineering point of view, it makes sense to start with the provide mode ``'generate'``;
        this mode permits the model builder to focus on adding code to update the model identifiers only.
-       If it turns out that relatively significant time is spent in the generation of GMP's, the alternative callback mode ``'modify'`` can be considered.
+       If it turns out that relatively significant time is spent in the generation of GMP's, the alternative provide mode ``'modify'`` can be considered.

 .. spelling::